Phalcode/gamevault-docs/src/pages/gamevault-plus.md

 ### Are commercial licenses available for GameVault+?

-For commercial use, please [contact us directly](mailto:contact@phalco.de) to discuss an individual licensing agreement.
-Standard subscriptions are tailored for individual users, but we're happy to collaborate with businesses for customized solutions.
+There are, but for commercial use, please [contact us directly](mailto:contact@phalco.de) to discuss an individual licensing agreement.
+Personal subscriptions are tailored for individual users, but we're happy to collaborate with businesses for customized solutions and volume licenses.

 ### What if i cant afford GameVault+?